 Other Factors Manufacturers Don’t Tell You

-Response – how fast the motor can change RPM.
-Easiest way to find out about this is by measuring how long it takes for a motor to go from 0 RPM to full RPM.
-This obviously will have an effect on how responsive the motors are.
+Torque and Response – how fast the motor can change RPM.
+It affects how precise and responsive your quad feels in the air, and makes PID tuning much easier.
+A motor with high torque gives faster response, which is related to stator size.
+One easy way to find out about this is by measuring how long it takes for a motor to go from 0 RPM to full RPM

 - Soldering tabs on motor